The Brothers O'Toole: Synopsis

 Michael O'Toole (John Astin) is a roguish gambler and con artist running from a town after cheating at poker.
 His younger brother Timothy O'Toole (Steve Carlson) is a womanizer who romanced Bonnie Lou, the daughter of McClanahan, an angry father armed with a shotgun.
 The two brothers meet and find their way to a poor, sleepy Colorado mining town called Molybdenum (mispronounced "Molly B'Damn by the citizens), named when a passing geologist informed the town that nothing was left in the mine but worthless molybdenum after the lead had been mined out.
 The townspeople all owned share certificates from the mine.
-They regard the certificates as worthless and stored them away or used to paper their walls.
+They regard the certificates as worthless, and have stored them away or used them to paper walls.

 Shortly after arriving in Molybdenum, Timothy befriends the family of spinster Callie Burdyne (Pat Carroll) and her brother Gurnie (Ted Claassen), while Michael is mistaken by elderly sheriff Ed Hatfield (Allyn Joslyn) for the notorious outlaw "Desperate" Ambrose Littleberry (also played by John Astin) and jailed to wait for a trial, which is likely to end in execution by hanging.
 After being brought to the jail to vouch for Michael, Timothy pretends not to know him, believing that Michael is doing one of his cons.

 Desperate spends most of his time with his gang of outlaws instead of being henpecked by his violent girlfriend Paloma (Lee Meriwether), who demands marriage after five years of cohabitation, as well as the return of a silver-framed photograph of her mother.
 After hearing that another man is to be executed in his name, Desperate disguises himself and sneaks into Michael's trial, but is forced to flee when he is identified publicly by an angry Paloma.
 A boozy and confused judge Quincey Trumbell (played by director Richard Erdman) acquits Michael of all charges.